 - poor posture

 - working at a computer for extended periods of time

-Other causes for shoulder blade pain include:
+Other causes of shoulder blade pain might include:

 - degenerative disc disease, or a herniated or bulging disc in the spine